 You’ll need to earn the money in order to shop at your leisure, of course.
 But fortunately Causeway Bay is ideally located near to some of the most important business hubs on the island.

-If you like to experience the traditional aspects of a city when you stay there and appreciate its culture and history, Wan Chai is a great option for you in Hong Kong.
+If you like to experience the traditional aspects of a city when you stay there and appreciate its culture and history, Wan Chai is a best place to stay in Hong Kong.

 Traditional architecture can be seen everywhere and restaurants and bars have more of a laid back, local feel, with none of the sometimes clinical feeling corporate touch.
 This is a place where you can still peruse the traditional markets of the island.